A Heuristic Framework for Next-Generation Models of Geostrophic Convective Turbulence: Rotating convection regimes, scalings, and transitions

 In the geostrophic turbulence regime, \citet{JulienPRL12} argue that the heat transport law should be independent of dissipation and predict that $Nu \sim Ra^{3/2}E^2 Pr^{-1/2}$ ($\alpha_{_{GT}} = 3/2$) \cf{Christensen06}.
 This is corroborated by \citet{Gastine16}, whose $Pr=1$ spherical shell rotating convection data follow a $Nu \sim Ra^{3/2}$ scaling for $Ra > 0.4 E^{-8/5}$.

-In the nonrotating-style heat transfer regime, a large variety of $Ra$ and $Pr$ dependent predictions exist for $\alpha_{_\mathit{NR}}$ \citep{Grossmann00, Ahlers09}.
-At high enough $Ra$, the temperature gradient may be entirely confined to the boundary layers.
+In the nonrotating-style heat transfer regime, a variety of $Ra$ and $Pr$ dependent predictions exist for $\alpha_{_\mathit{NR}}$ \citep{Grossmann00, Ahlers09}.
+At high enough $Ra$, the temperature gradient becomes confined to the boundary layers.
 The heat transfer then becomes independent of the total height, leading to $\alpha_{_\mathit{NR}}=1/3$ \citep{Malkus54}.
 Water experiments have found evidence for this regime at $Ra \gtrsim 10^{10}$ \citep{Funf05, Cheng15}.
 At even higher $Ra$ values, \citet{Kraichnan62} and \citet{Spiegel71} predict that the boundary layers should become fully turbulent and the heat transfer should become independent of the diffusivities, leading to $\alpha_{_\mathit{NR}}=1/2$ (with logarithmic corrections).
-While some experiments find an increase in the heat transfer scaling at high $Ra$ \citep{Chavanne01, He12}, this result is not universally supported \citep{Niemela00}.
+Some experiments find an increase in the heat transfer scaling at high $Ra$ \citep{Chavanne01, He12}, though this result is not universally supported \citep{Niemela00}.
+The majority of studies at $Ra < 10^{10}$ and $Pr \gtrsim 1$ instead find $\alpha_{_\mathit{NR}} \approx 2/7$ \citep{Rossby69, Chilla93, Glazier99}, theorized to be a nonasymptotic modification to the $\alpha_{_\mathit{NR}}=1/3$ scaling \eg{Castaing89, Shraiman90}.
+However, estimates of $Ra$ for planetary and stellar systems place them well beyond the expected parameter range for which the $\alpha_{_\mathit{NR}}=2/7$ scaling remains valid \eg{Schubert11}.